vedansh-5/LFX_kubestellar/docs/content/contribution-guidelines/operations/document-management.md

 make MANIFEST="Coding Milestones/PoC2023q1/example1" execute-html
 ```

-<b>note:</b> this target has no special needs for quoting --- which is not to deny the quoting that your shell needs.
+**note:** this target has no special needs for quoting --- which is not to deny the quoting that your shell needs.

 ### Important files in our gh-pages branch
 #### index.html and home.html